i-f-r-a-h/portfolio2021/README.md

 ![Screenshot 2021-12-09 at 21 58 28](https://user-images.githubusercontent.com/90143819/145482300-7b5fc00e-1f72-4c9f-8210-3a55fe493b54.png)

-This is my portfolio that i build to showcase projects that i make as will as a blog.
+This is my portfolio that i built to showcase projects that i make as well as a bloging.
 It is being updated and improved over time.